-- if consent to the search has been given by a person appointed to represent the detainee's interests (the detainee being in need of protection), - as soon as practicable after the internal search order is made, and no later than a time specified in the order, or - in any other case, not sooner than the expiration of the 96th hour of ordered detention, and not later than a time specified in the order (paragraph (a)); and the Judge may further order that the detainee be detained for as long as is reasonably necessary for the internal search to be completed (paragraph (b)).
+- if consent to the search has been given by a person appointed to represent the detainee's interests (the detainee being in need of protection), as soon as practicable after the internal search order is made, and no later than a time specified in the order, subparagraph (a)(i); - in any other case, not sooner than the expiration of the 96th hour of ordered detention, and not later than a time specified in the order (subparagraph (a)(ii)); and - the Judge may further order that the detainee be detained for as long as is reasonably necessary for the internal search to be completed (paragraph (b)).

-.. subsection (10) provides a facility to have the times specified for the commencement or completion of an internal search (subsection (6)) extended, provided such extension is not later than 48 hours after the termination of a period of detention (paragraph 9(a)) or 48 hours after the time when a detention is legally extended pursuant to subsection (5))(paragraph (b)).
+subsection (9) provides a facility to have the times specified for the commencement or completion of an internal search (subsection (6)) extended, provided such extension is not later than 48 hours after the termination of a period of detention (paragraph 10(a)) or 48 hours after the time when a detention is legally extended pursuant to subsection (5))(paragraph (b)).